 Taking a Proactive Approach to Loneliness

 A proactive approach upfront can keep us out of the pitfalls and lows that we know we can run into around the end-of-year holidays.
-Even in this unprecedented upcoming season, where there will be fewer and far smaller social gatherings and more restrictions, we can still take a proactive approach to combat loneliness and maintain our mental well-being.
+Even if there will be fewer and smaller social gatherings this season than in years past, we can still take a proactive approach to combat loneliness and maintain our mental well-being.
 This is a need we can be responsible for meeting.

 Progress vs. Perfection with Personal Growth